MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. You should see the newly created Incident.

-    >**Note:** The event that triggers the alert may take 5+ minutes to process.
+    >**Note:** The event that triggers the incident may take 5+ minutes to process.
 Continue with the next exercise, you will come back to this view later.

 1. Select the Incident and review the information in the right blade.

-1. Go back to Microsoft Teams by selecting the tab in your Edge browser.
+1. Go back to Microsoft Teams by selecting the tab in your Microsoft Edge browser.
 If you closed it, just open a new tab and type https://teams.microsoft.com.
 Go to the *SOC* Teams, select the *New Alerts* channel and see the message post about the incident.

 ## Proceed to Exercise 4